HBV mutation literature information.

 Result: Collectively, these results suggest that C1485T and C1653T mutations in HBx contribute more significantly to HBV-related hepatocarcinogenesis in patients without LC than in those with LC where direct role of HBx should be less critical.

-Result: Following the identification of the susceptible viral mutations (the C1485T PMID: 27340355 2016 World journal of gastroenterology
+Result: Following the identification of the susceptible viral mutations (the C1485T PMID: 26577140 2016 Clinical microbiology and infection

 Hepatitis B virus mutations, expression quantitative trait loci for PTPN12, and their interactions in hepatocellular carcinoma.